 You should choose Sorrento.
 Here's why.

 Let me tell you something that most Amalfi Coast travel guides are too polite to say.
 Positano is the cover of the brochure.
 Sorrento is the experience inside it.
 One of them exists primarily to be photographed.
 The other one exists to be lived in.
 And the moment you understand that distinction — really understand it — the choice between them becomes simple.
+And if your real question is bigger — the whole Italian coast against the Greek islands — a contributor takes it on in Italy vs Greece.

 I have been to both.
 I based myself in Sorrento, which gave me the time to understand it properly.
 Positano I experienced as it is designed to be experienced: arriving, being dazzled, and leaving.
 What follows is the honest case for both — and my verdict.